AustralianBioCommons/gen3-cdk-config-manager/README.md

 -   **SSM Parameters**:

-    -   Updates or creates parameters in AWS SSM Parameter Store, depending on the presence of the `--update` flag.
+    -   Updates or creates parameters in AWS SSM Parameter Store, depending on the presence of the `--updateenv` flag, `--updatenetwork` for the AWS network parameter.
     -   Supports configurations for each specified environment.

 -   **Secrets Manager**:

     -   Manages the ArgoCD admin password for each environment.